abyaktan/Simple-Web3-Voting-Project-X-AAG/README.md

 8. Feedback Messages: The app provides informative messages to users, such as success messages after casting a vote or error messages in case of any issues.

-## NOTES : THE PROJECT IS INCOMPLETE, THE REMAINING FUNCTIONALITY WILL FURTHER IMPROVED
+## NOTES :
+THE PROJECT IS INCOMPLETE, THE REMAINING FUNCTIONALITY WILL BE FURTHER INSERTED

 ## Available Scripts

 In the project directory, you can run:

+### Git clone the repository

 ### `npm install`

 Installs the dependencies from package.json

 ### `npm start`

+Starts the App